stadust/demonlist-guidelines/900_Miscellaneous/025_clicks.md

 ## Separately Recording Clicks

 In some cases, players may not be able to record audible clicks using a video recording software.
-The clicks may be difficult to hear due to a quiet input device, but we will **never** force a player to change their playstyle to qualify for records on the list!
+The clicks could be difficult to hear due to a quiet input device, but we will **never** force a player to change their playstyle to qualify for records on the list!

 An acceptable alternative for recording clicks in these cases is **using a separate audio recorder** placed closer to the input device.
 This method also helps to avoid cases of inaudible clicks due to a recording glitch. **Players that choose to separately record clicks should upload a Google Drive *folder* in the "Raw Footage" field containing both the video and audio!**